tvu2/potential-octo-funicular/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

 	**a.
 KitchenManagerADT.java**
 	This is the interface for the Kitchen Manager application.
+Here are examples of a couple of main functionalities of the application.
+We anticipate to add more methods in later development stages.
 	```
 	public interface KitchenManagerADT {
 		// This method returns the inventory as a hash table of ingredient objects.